annotation/text-fabric/tf/docs/about/annotate.md

 A.zipAll()
 ```

-and pick up the new `~/Downloads/github/HuygensING/suriano/complete.zip`
+Then pick up the new `~/Downloads/github/HuygensING/suriano/complete.zip`
 and attach it to your new release on GitHub.

 Then other users can invoke the corpus by